Eats Lunch Together

 Take Will Humphreys-Cloutier, for example.
 When he joined the engineering team in January 2017, he saw that despite all of the cargo we were moving around the world, we didn’t have a carbon offset program.
 Together with Susy Schöneberg from the business side, he drove Flexport's partnership with the Carbonfund.org Foundation.
 They built carbon emissions reporting, and provided a way for our customers to sign up.

 After that, he made it possible for Flexport to model and coordinate the allocation of cargo onto carrier ships.
 He wrote detailed design docs, mentored his teammates, and acted as the glue between product, business, and engineering.
 He has since been promoted to Staff Engineer and then Engineering Manager for the Ocean Automation Team.

 Flexport.org started as a hackathon project, but has since spun out into a huge business where our clients also join the mission to make global supply chains more efficient and transparent.
 We’re now building out a separate engineering team for Flexport.org.

 Impressive Team Members

-Our leaders have deep domain knowledge, have founded multi-million dollar startups, and have often managed teams handling hundreds of millions of dollars in assets.
+We’re driven by a collective desire to change trade and have fun doing it.
+Our leaders have deep domain knowledge (having previously founded multi-million dollar startups) and experience managing teams handling hundreds of millions of dollars in assets.
 They’ve mastered the logistics industry and know how to lead us down the right path.